saasform/saasform/packages/express-session-jwt/README.md

 #### Options (same as the original `express-session`)

-`@saasform/express-session` also accepts these properties as the original `express-session`.
+`express-session-jwt` also accepts these properties as the original `express-session`.

 ##### cookie